Notice: Your browser is not supported or outdated so some features of the site might not be available.

 -4.44 dB

-Their treble target compliance is excellent.
+Their treble target compliance is superb.
 The low-treble is quite flat but slightly underemphasized.
-As a result, vocals and instruments are a bit veiled, although because of the result of the sound profile, they're not overwhelmed by other frequencies.
-However, sibilants like the harmonics from cymbals still sound bright, given their slight exaggeration in the mid-treble.
+As a result, vocals and instruments are a bit veiled, though because of their flat sound profile, they're not overwhelmed by other frequencies.
+Sibilants like the harmonics from cymbals still sound bright without coming across as shrill, given their slight exaggeration in the mid-treble.

 7.7